YuukanOO/seelf/docs/guide/installation.md

 ## With Compose (recommended) {#with-compose}

-Simply save the following `compose.yml` file in a folder and [configure it according to your needs](/guide/configuration):
+Simply save the following `compose.yml` file in a folder, [configure it according to your needs](/guide/configuration) and run `docker compose up -d`:

 ```yml
 services: